Fortress of the Maginot Line

 Maginot Line Anti-tank Fortifications

 The Allied high command, of course, could only guess at the broad operational outlines and intermediate goals of the German plan of campaign.
 The pronounced numerical superiority in the Luftwaffe fighter arm made Allied aerial reconnaissance flights over German territory difficult, if not impossible.
 Nonetheless, despite the clear signs of an ongoing enemy build-up to their front, the Allies remained confident that the section of France that directly bordered Hitler’s Third Reich was secure.
 Any German attack that came in this sector would have to breach the Maginot Line: a twenty-five kilometer deep belt of strongly-garrisoned fortifications, strong points and anti-tank barriers that covered the French border for approximately 145 kilometers.
 Unfortunately, these powerful fixed fortifications only extended from the Swiss border in the south, as far north as the city of Montmedy near the Belgian frontier.
-This meant that the rest of the Franco-Belgian border, some 435 kilometers, was more-or-less exposed to a German attack.
-And, in 1914, it had been through Belgium that the Kaiser’s troops had stormed, seizing vast tracts of French territory and, in the process, laying waste to many of the French republic’s northern cities and towns.
+This meant that the rest of the Franco-Belgian border, which meandered some 435 kilometers, was more-or-less exposed to a German attack.
+And, in 1914, it had been through Belgium that the Kaiser’s troops had stormed, seizing vast tracts of French territory and, in the process, laying waste to many of the French Republic’s northern cities and towns.
 Moreover, a whole generation of Frenchmen had been maimed or killed in the four bloody years of the “Great War.”
-Now, barely twenty-years later, the prospect of yet another German invasion of France seemed immanent.
+When it finally ended, it had been the fervent hope in both London and Paris that the just-ended conflict would, because of the terrible toll it had taken on all of its belligerents, be the "War to End All Wars."
+And yet now, barely twenty-years later, the unbelievable prospect of a new German invasion of France seemed immanent.

 General Gamelin, Commander-in-Chief, French Army